dinoplane/dinoplane.github.io/content/project/molerush/index.md

 external_link: https://aliendino.itch.io/mole-rush

 image:
   caption: Collect as many gems as you can!
+(Illustration by Dalia De La Luz)
   focal_point: Smart
 ---